hectorbarquero/university-COMP266/Unit 2/learningDiary.rst

 Expected outcomes for Unit 2
 -----------------------------

-1. Write well-structured, easily maintained, standards-compliant, accessible HTML code.
+1. This unit required to write well-structured, easily maintained, standards-compliant, accessible HTML code.
+See the AU rubric, and compare against my source code.

 What went right and wrong